 Curriculum - The 63-credit curriculum is made up of Core Counseling Courses, Specialization Courses, and Research/Capstone Requirements.
+This information can be found on the graduate admission website via this link.
 The courses are shown below:

-Core Counseling Courses (12 credits) - The core counseling sequence is an essential element in development of generic counseling skills in both individual and group modalities.
-CNSL 500 and CNSL 501 courses prepare the student for beginning clinical training in individual and group counseling prior to practicum and internship experiences.
-CNSL 503 provides the first client contact situation where students work on advancing counseling skills by completing a minimum of 100 of hours of fieldwork in a school setting.
+Core Counseling Courses (12 credits) - The core counseling sequence is an essential element in the development of generic counseling skills in both individual and group modalities.
+CNSL 500 and CNSL 501 courses prepare the student for beginning clinical training in individual and group counseling before practicum and internship experiences.
+CNSL 508 provides the first client contact situation where students work on advancing counseling skills by completing a minimum of 100 of hours of fieldwork in a school setting.
 The student must apply to the department in advance to be approved for entrance into the supervised counseling practicum.

-CNSL 500 Dynamics of Group Behavior (3 credits) CNSL 501 Theories & Techniques in Couns (6 credits) CNSL 503 Supervised Couns Practicum (3 credits)
+CNSL 500 Dynamics of Group Behavior (3 credits) CNSL 501 Theories & Techniques in Couns (6 credits) CNSL 508 Supervised Couns Practicum (3 credits)

 Specialized Courses (42 credits) - The specialization courses provide students with knowledge, skills, and abilities to engage in counseling, program development, and consultation in the context of the total school community.
 CNSL 504 provides an opportunity for students to explore the history of counseling as a profession, examine their professional identity as a beginning counselor, and study ethical codes and standards of care within the counseling profession.
-CNSL 506 focuses on theories and standards of care within the counseling profession.
 CNSL 506 focuses on theories and counseling techniques that can be used specifically with children and adolescents.
 The specialization courses in school counseling should be taken in the following sequence:

 - (1) CNSL 520

 - (2) CNSL 526

-- 3) CNSL 524 C
+- 3) CNSL 524

 CNSL 520 is the introductory course in school counseling and is needed in addition to CNSL 500, CNSL 501, and CNSL 504 before students take their practicum.
 CNSL 526 is a course in comprehensive school counseling programs that teaches a school counseling model that is recommended by both the American School Counseling Association and the Connecticut School Counseling Association.
 CNSL 524 is a course in consulting with school staff, parents, and community representatives.
-CNSL 520 is a prequisite for CNSL 524.
+CNSL 520 is a perquisite for CNSL 524.

-SPED 501 The Exceptional Learner (3 credits) CNSL 504 Professional Issues in Couns (3 credits) CNSL 505 Couns & Human Dev Across Lfspn (3 credits) CNSL 506 Couns Children & Adolescents (3 credits) CNSL 520 Professional School Counseling I (3 credits) CNSL 521 Career Couns and Development (3 credits) CNSL 522 Appraisal Procedures in Couns (3 credits) CNSL 524 Collaborative Consultation in Schools (3 credits) CNSL 525 Multi-Cultural Counseling (3 credits) CNSL 526 Professional School Counseling II (3 credits) CNSL 568 Drug & Alcohol Couns (3 credits) CNSL 571 CNSL 572 Mental Health Counseling (3 credits) Assessment, Treatment & Recovery in Couns (3) Elective of your choosing (3 credits) CNSL 598 Research in Counseling
+SPED 501 The Exceptional Learner (3 credits) CNSL 504 Professional Issues in Couns (3 credits) CNSL 505 Couns & Human Dev Across Lfspn (3 credits) CNSL 506 Couns Children & Adolescents (3 credits) CNSL 520 Professional School Counseling I (3 credits) CNSL 521 Career Couns and Development (3 credits)

+CNSL 522 Appraisal Procedures in Couns (3 credits) CNSL 524 Collaborative Consultation in Schools (3 credits) CNSL 525 Multi-Cultural Counseling (3 credits) CNSL 526 Professional School Counseling II (3 credits) CNSL 568 Drug & Alcohol Couns (3 credits) CNSL 571 CNSL 572 Mental Health Counseling (3 credits) Assessment, Treatment & Recovery in Couns (3) Elective of your choosing (3 credits) CNSL 598 Research in Counseling

 Elective - The purpose of an elective in a graduate program in school counseling is to give our students an opportunity to explore related fields or advanced counseling courses in our department.
-Students considering licensure as an LPC should take CNSL 573 Counseling Families.
-Many students elect to travel abroad during spring break to either Ireland (202 and 2025) or Peru to learn about the field of school counseling from an international perspective.
+Many students elect to travel abroad during spring break to either Ireland (2027 and 2029) or Peru (2026 and 2028) to learn about the field of school counseling from an international perspective.
 Others elect to take courses in educational leadership to hone their leadership skills or take an additional course in special education to deepen their understanding of how to support students with special needs and their families.